-These procedures and arrangements become effective for MCCs under development (see section II / B.1) only after confirmation by the appropriate host MCC, that the MCC under development has achieved Initial Operational Capability (IOC).
+These procedures and arrangements become effective for MCCs underdevelopment only after confirmation by the appropriate host MCC, that the MCC underdevelopment has achieved Initial Operational Capability (IOC).

 III / A.2 DEFINITION OF DDR

 A data distribution region (DDR) is a region comprising two or more MCC service areas.
 Cospas-Sarsat alert data and System information are exchanged between DDRs through an MCC in each DDR which is the single point of contact for that DDR.
 This MCC is identified as the nodal MCC of the DDR.